kbrsh/blog/src/posts/machine-learning.md

 If we find the derivative of the loss function with respect to the weights, we can find our way downhill from where we are, and move a little closer to our goal: having a loss of 0.

+First, let's go through an example of how a derivative works.

-For simplicity, let's have a simple function that takes some input <script type="math/tex">X</script> and returns it multiplied by a weight <script type="math/tex">w</script>.
+For simplicity, let's have a simple function that takes some input `X` and returns it multiplied by a weight `w`.

 <script type="math/tex">f(X, w) = X w</script>